Create an online store: Is Mozello the best shopify alternative for small businesses

 Mozello offers:

-• Built-in email collection platform
+- Built-in popups and email collection

-• Easy-add Google Analytics tool and Facebook Pixel integrations
+- Google Analytics and Facebook Pixel integration

 Shopify offers:

-• SEO may require some coding
+- SEO tools may need coding

 4. Website design – do you want to get involved in the code, or do you just need something that works?